ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 Ideally, collecting Filipino IFT instances **in the order of hundreds of thousands (100K-400K) is crucial for this work.**
 It would be even better if these instances were evenly distributed across our major languages (e.g., Tagalog, Cebuano, Ilocano, Hiligaynon).
+Once we have this dataset, it will then be easier for us, the Filipino language community, to train our own generalist LMs.
+In addition, it also makes it easier for other organizations to incorporate our dataset into their own data mixing pipelines thereby increasing the representation of Filipino to these larger-scale LM projects.
 Collecting 100k instances seems daunting, but I already have some ideas in mind.
-If you're interested in collaborating on this, [feel free to reach out](mailto:ljvmiranda@gmail.com)!
+If you're interested in collaborating on this, [then reach out](mailto:ljvmiranda@gmail.com)!

 ### Build reliable benchmarks for Filipino